 2. New technological expectations

 If there’s anything the pandemic has taught businesses, it’s that if you fail to adapt and innovate, you may not be able to keep your company afloat.
-Technology will continue to cause disruptions - as well as huge steps forward - in many industries in 2021.
+Technology will continue to cause disruptions - as well as huge steps forward - in many industries.

 Companies need to keep up with changes in consumer behavior, like increases in online capabilities, ordering, delivery, or payment management.